This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Ecuador.

-It is important that there are judges specialized in intellectual property, especially in patents, so to obtain quick, well-reasoned and effective results.
+There must be expert judges in intellectual property, especially in patents, to obtain fast, reasoned and effective results.

 What are the biggest challenges and opportunities confronting the international patent system?

-Regarding the opportunities in the international patent system, with the passing of time and advances in different areas, legislation can be harmonized so that each inventor may present the application for registration of their inventions, not only in their country of origin but they can present it in different countries.
+Regarding the opportunities in the international patent system, with the advances in different areas, the legislation can be harmonized so that each inventor may present the application for the registration of their inventions, not only in their country of origin but in several countries.